 Melissa Kinnison, DVM (Medical Director)

 Dr. Kinnison was born in Colorado and then moved to Milton, New Hampshire at the age of thirteen.
-Soon thereafter, she became a volunteer at the Milton Veterinary Clinic, where she witnessed a Caesarean section being performed.
+Soon thereafter, she became a volunteer at this very same hospital where she witnessed a Caesarean section being performed.
 She was so inspired that she decided to pursue veterinary medicine as a career.

 She received her Bachelor of Science degree from Wilson College in Pennsylvania and her Doctor of Veterinary Medicine degree from Michigan State University.
 She practiced at two other animal hospitals in New England before joining our team in 2007.

 Dr. Kinnison appreciates all aspects of medicine and surgery but has particular interest in dermatology and internal medicine.
 She also has strong interest in small mammals, or what we refer to as “pocket pets”.

 She aspires to learn more about animal behavior and how to make nervous patients less stressed at their visits to our hospital.
 Dr. Kinnison states that she “truly loves being able to participate in the human-animal bond.
 I also love fixing a problem and being able to enhance that animal’s life.”

 Dr. Kinnison and her husband, Dave (Our Hospital Administrator), have two children, named Matt and Emily.
 She and her family love to travel together in their camper.
 She also enjoys hiking, gardening and reading.
 Her furry family members a Golden named Clover and a cat named Jimmy J.